 Construction of Upgrade Image

-For an ESME or GSME firmware image, the Authorising Remote Party shall be the Supplier for the target Device.
+For an ESME, GSME or HCALCS firmware image, the Authorising Remote Party shall be the Supplier for the target Device.

 For a Communications Hub firmware image, the Authorising Remote Party shall be the WAN Provider for the target Device.

-Upgrade Image shall be the concatenation:
+For an ESME, GSME, HCALCS or Communications Hub the Upgrade Image shall be the concatenation:

 Manufacturer Image || Force Replace || 0x40 || Authorising Remote Party Signature